helje5/dockSwiftOnARM/toolchain/macosx/README.md

 Swift code for the Raspberry Pi on a Mac (read about it [here](../README.md)), a brilliant idea was formed:

-> the real question is can you cross compile to macOS from your Raspberry Pi
+> "The real question is can you cross compile to macOS from your Raspberry Pi
-> build fleet
+> build fleet"<br>
 > *ducks*

 That of course is the solution.
-Instead of bothering the Mac to produce Swift binaries for the Mac, why not cross compile the Swift code for the Mac on one of the Raspberry Pis sitting around idle in the house.
+Instead of bothering the Mac to produce Swift binaries for the Mac, why not cross compile the Swift code for the Mac on one of the Raspberry Pis sitting around in the house, usually idle.